 Address Validation Rule

-Address validation (also known as address verification) is a rule that ensures street and postal addresses exist.
-An address can be verified in one of two ways: upfront, when a user searches for an address that is not correct or complete, or by cleansing, matching and formatting data in a database against reference postal data.
+Address validation, or address verification, is a rule ensuring that street and postal addresses are valid.
+It can be done upfront when a user searches for an incomplete or incorrect address, or by comparing and formatting data in a database with reference postal information.

 In the application, there are changes in: